RasPlex/RasPlex.github.io/get-started/download-rasplex.md

 ##  Before you download

-Please remember it's still in early development, it runs best on a 512MB Raspberry Pi, but we are striving to support 256MB as well.
-For best results, you should force caching on first boot as detailed in our [faq](/docs/faq.html) but basically amounts to scrolling through the "All Movies" and "All TV Shows" sections.
+Please remember it runs best on a Raspberry Pi Model B 2 but also runs on a 512MB Raspberry Pi B or B+.
+For best results, you should run pre-caching on first boot as detailed in our [faq](/docs/faq.html) section.

 ## You will need

-+ A Raspberry Pi mini computer (512MB recommended, it should have a blue analog audio jack, if it's black then it's 256MB)
++ A Raspberry Pi Model B 512MB or Model B+ or a Model B2
 + A case to protect your Raspberry Pi (optional)
 + A 2GB or larger SD card (class 10+) with compatible reader
 + A USB micro power supply (should be at least 2A at 5v, if you experience crashing it's probably because you have a bad power supply)